CloudLabsAI-Azure/AIW-Azure-Virtual-Desktop/11-Optional Lab_ MS Teams Optimized Experience.md

-# Optional Lab: MS Teams Optimized Experience
+# Lab 11: MS Teams Optimized Experience

 1. Navigate to Azure portal, then search for Azure Virtual Desktop in search bar and select Azure Virtual Desktop from the suggestions.